U.S. drone "kills five Taliban commanders" in Pakistan

-PESHAWAR, Pakistan A U.S. drone strike on Thursday killed five commanders of a powerful Pakistani Taliban faction that attacks Western forces in Afghanistan, one of the group's leaders told Reuters.
+PESHAWAR, Pakistan A U.S. drone strike on Thursday killed five commanders of a powerful Pakistani Taliban faction which attacks Western forces in Afghanistan, one of the group's leaders told Reuters.

-The Obama administration has stepped up drone strikes against al Qaeda and Taliban militants in Pakistan's tribal border areas in an effort to stabilize Afghanistan before the end of 2014, when all NATO combat troops are due to leave.
+The Obama administration has stepped up drone strikes against al Qaeda and Taliban militants in Pakistan's tribal border areas in an effort to stabilise Afghanistan before the end of 2014, when all NATO combat troops are due home.

-The commanders killed in the strike belonged to the Maulvi Nazir faction of Pakistan's Taliban, which carries out cross-border attacks from its strongholds in South Waziristan.
+The dead commanders belonged to the Maulvi Nazir faction of Pakistan's Taliban, which carries out cross-border attacks from its strongholds in South Waziristan.

-The group threatened in June to escalate attacks on U.S. troops in the NATO-led coalition in Afghanistan in response to intensified drone strikes on its territory.
+The group threatened in June to escalate attacks on U.S.-led NATO troops in Afghanistan in response to intensified drone strikes on its territory.

-Local intelligence officials said three Nazir commanders were among six people killed in the strike.
-The reports could not be verified independently.
+Local intelligence officials said three Nazir commanders were killed.
+The reports could not be independently verified.

-"They are a very important group because, while they are based in Pakistan, they are very active in Afghanistan," said Mansur Khan Mehsud of the FATA Research Center think tank.
+"They are a very important group because while they are based in Pakistan they are very active in Afghanistan," said Mansur Khan Mehsud of the FATA Research Centre think tank.

-"If you look at drone strikes, they are one of the most heavily targeted groups," he said.
+"If you look at drone strikes, they are one of the most heavily targeted groups."

-U.S. drones have killed high-profile al Qaeda and Taliban leaders in Pakistan's restive tribal regions, where militants such as al Qaeda, the Taliban and Arab fighters train and plan attacks.
+U.S. drones have killed high-profile al Qaeda and Taliban leaders in Pakistan's restive tribal regions, where everyone from al Qaeda to the Taliban to Arab fighters train and plan attacks.

-The New America Foundation think tank estimates at least 325 militants have been killed in U.S. drone strikes in Pakistan this year.
+The New America Foundation think tank estimates at least 325 militants were killed in U.S. drone strikes in Pakistan this year.

 Pakistani leaders say drone strikes inflame widespread anti-American sentiment in Pakistan and play into the hands of militants.